Design and analytics services

 Support services for all research projects

-The Design and Analytics team provides the following services to investigators throughout Children’s.
+The design and analytics team provides the following services to investigators throughout Children’s Minnesota.

 Biostatistical support including database development, statistical design and analysis, data analysis and interpretation of results, and manuscript and grant preparation.